 Stage is set for Jens Barnieck at the German Consulate in New York.

 This evening, German pianist Jens Barnieck thrilled a large audience, who were generously invited one and all to a free concert at the German Consulate General, for a masterful performance of a program named Romantic Awakening.
-Reading the program, the appropriateness of the “Romantic” moniker escaped me at first, but by the time all the music and applause had subsided, I felt I understood.
+Upon first reading the program, the appropriateness of the “Romantic” moniker escaped me, but by the time all the music and applause had subsided, I felt I understood.
 Continue reading